tim-gromeyer/tim-gromeyer.github.io/index.md

 ## html2md

-html2md is a simple and fast HTML to Markdown conversion library with table support.
+html2md is a fast and reliable C++ library for converting HTML content into markdown.
+It offers support for a wide range of HTML tags, including those for formatting text, creating lists, and inserting images and links.
+In addition, html2md offers support for table formatting, making it a valuable tool for users who need to convert HTML tables into markdown.
 For more information and to see the documentation, please visit [here](https://tim-gromeyer.github.io/html2md/).

 ## MarkdownEdit